 Here’s how to receive money:

-Open a balance in the currency you want to receive money in.
+Open a currency account in the currency you want to receive money in.
 You can do this from Home in the website or app.

 Click Get account details — you’ll need to complete some requirements if it’s the first time you’re getting account details.